allthroughthenight/allthroughthenight.github.io/_drafts/2021-01-10-what-i-ve-learned-in-2020.md

 [fyi: You can bypass youtube ads by adding a dot after the domain](https://www.reddit.com/r/webdev/comments/gzr3cq/fyi_you_can_bypass_youtube_ads_by_adding_a_dot/ftimtjg/): By using the entire Fully Qualified Domain Name, embedded ads won't load.

 [Is non-deterministic the same as random?](https://www.quora.com/Is-non-deterministic-the-same-as-random):
-* Random: a bunch of stuff happens that doesn't make sense
+* Random: A bunch of stuff happens that doesn't make sense
-* Non-deterministic: something happens but there's no obvious reason as to why
+* Non-deterministic: Something happens but there's no obvious reason as to why
-* Deterministic: we know what happens, and how to make it happen.
+* Deterministic: We know what happens, and how to make it happen.
 * Random events can sometimes be non-deterministic, but non-deterministic does not mean random

 [Law of the Instrument](https://en.wikipedia.org/wiki/Law_of_the_instrument):